 Hiring an attorney may be a good idea if you want a mortgage modification, but you don’t understand the application process or have a complicated situation.
 For example, it might be worthwhile to hire an attorney if you’ve spoken to your loan servicer about a modification, but are confused about:

 An attorney can help you fill out paperwork and make sure you present your situation in the best light possible.
 (Keep in mind you can also get free help with your application package from a HUD-approved housing counselor rather than hiring an attorney to help you.
 Go to the U.S. Department of Housing and Urban Development’s webpage to find the contact information for a housing counseling agency near you.)

-For example, under federal mortgage servicing rules, the lender generally can't start a foreclosure until 120 days after you default on the loan.
-This time period is supposed to provide you with sufficient opportunity to seek an alternative to foreclosure, like a mortgage modification, before the foreclosure gets rolling.
+For example, under federal law, the servicer generally can't start a foreclosure until 120 days after you default on the loan.
+This time period is supposed to provide you with sufficient opportunity to seek an alternative to foreclosure, like a modification, before the foreclosure gets rolling.
 So long as you send in a complete application, the servicer also can't start the foreclosure while your application is pending.
-If your servicer starts the foreclosure early in violation of the rules, an attorney can help stop it.
+If your servicer starts the foreclosure early in violation of the law, an attorney can help stop it.
 (Learn more about when foreclosure may begin.)

-Because it is very difficult to get your home back after the lender completes a foreclosure, you want to deal with violations of the laws that prohibit dual tracking prior to the sale.
-Having an attorney on your side gives you a better chance of getting results before the sale takes place.
+Because it's very difficult to get your home back after a completed foreclosure, you want to deal with violations of loss mitigation laws before the sale.
+Having an attorney on your side gives you a better chance of getting results before your home is sold.

 If the servicer denies your modification request, in many cases, you’ll also get some time to make an appeal.
 An attorney might be able help you in showcasing why the servicer made an error in denying your application so that you are more likely to get approved for the modification in your appeal.